top of page

 Legislation states that the vast majority of funds must be disbursed to qualifying cultural organizations.
 The following ratio is recommended for a small community:

-80% to organizations; 5% to access programs for schools; 15% to program management.
+80% to organizations; 5% to access programs for schools (transportation);

 CULTURAL ACCESS makes it easy to support numerous organizations that serve each and every taxpayer, creating a community that is vibrant and alive.